What Happens When Americans Can Finally Exhale

 “I don’t feel that we’re doomed,” Silver told me.
 “I do still believe that we will get through this.”
 She and other experts I talked with noted that people are resilient, and often more so than they realize.
-But they also agreed that the rhetoric of individual resilience can often be used to plaster over institutional failures: the shortage of mental health-care providers, the labyrinthine insurance system, the lack of support from employers, the stigma around seeking care at all, and the societal tendency to bottle grief.
+But they also agreed that the rhetoric of individual resilience can often be used to plaster over institutional failures: the shortage of mental-health-care providers, the labyrinthine insurance system, the lack of support from employers, the stigma around seeking care at all, and the societal tendency to bottle grief.
 “I don’t know anyone who looks to the U.S. as a model for grieving and mourning,” Lipsky told me.
 “We don’t talk about loss.
 By and large, it’s all about consumption to help numb you out.”

 Loss can linger longer than expected.
 The time frame for recovering from disasters “is measured not in months, but in years or decades,” Peek said.
-In many cases, it lasts beyond the lifespan of human compassion.
+In many cases, it lasts beyond the life span of human compassion.
 In late 2005, the people who were displaced by Hurricane Katrina initially found an outpouring of support, including meals, clothes, furniture, money, and music.
 But by early 2006, goodwill gave way to what disaster-relief workers called Katrina fatigue, and what the evacuees just called discrimination.
 “People were like, ‘Aren’t these people going home?’”
 Peek said.
 “And they had no homes.”

 Similar tendencies are apparent now, as commentators wonder why many Americans are still anxious and risk averse, even as the U.S. begins to wake from its pandemic nightmare.
 “I think some people believe we pressed ‘pause,’ and we’ll go back to the way things were before, as if we didn’t have all the intervening experiences, as if 2020 didn’t happen, as if getting a vaccine erases your memory,” Gold said.